toshinori8/HP-ProDesk-400-G2-DM/README.md

 ## Improvements

-- This version was prepared using OpenCore 0.7.2 for MacOS Big Sur.
+- This version was prepared using OpenCore 0.7.5 for MacOS Big Sur.
 - SSDT was generated for i3-6100T.
 Use https://github.com/Piker-Alpha/ssdtPRGen.sh to optimize yours CPU power management and then paste it into EFI/OC/ACPI/ssdt.aml
+- Used SSDTTime Script to fix irq issues for sound and generate dsdt-hpet.aml

 ## Working / Fixed;

-+ Intel HD 530 blnking screen - fix by inject Intel Iris 540
++ Intel HD 530 blnking screen - fix by inject Intel Iris 520
 + USB
-+ Sound / for internal speaker and lineOut bootargs alcid=11  ( remove for displayport audio )
++ Sound / for internal speaker and lineOut bootargs alcid=88
 + Fixed Airplay screen mirroring - black screen with mouse cursor (Skylake isue)
 + iMessages
 + Wifi and Ethernet